 In some rare cases, two or more applicants may live exactly the same distance from the school (e.g., in the same building or apartment block).
 When this happens:

-- Random allocation will be used to decide which child is offered the place. - This will be conducted in a transparent, fair, and independently supervised manner. - Parents will be invited to attend the random allocation process if they wish.

-- The process will be documented, and records kept for audit purposes.
+- Random allocation will be used to decide which child is offered the place. - This will be conducted in a transparent, fair, and independently supervised manner. - The process will be documented, and records kept for audit purposes.